-- term facility with a total principal amount of \$5.0 billion, repayable in 23 equal quarterly installments, commencing September 30, 2007 and aggregating in each loan year to 1% of the original amount of the term facility, with the remaining balance due at final maturity in 2013; - a revolving credit facility of \$1.5 billion, with a maturity date in 2010; and - a revolving credit facility (the "R/T Facility") of \$350.0 million, that converts to term loans no later than April 2007, repayable on the same terms as the term facility described above.
+- term facility with a total principal amount of \$5.0 billion, repayable in 23 equal quarterly installments, commencing September 30, 2007 and aggregating in each loan year to 1% of the original amount of the term facility, with the remaining balance due at final maturity in 2013; - · a revolving credit facility of \$1.5 billion, with a maturity date in 2010; and - · a revolving credit facility (the "R/T Facility") of \$350.0 million, that converts to term loans no later than April 2007, repayable on the same terms as the term facility described above.

 Amounts outstanding under the Charter Operating credit facilities bear interest, at Charter Operating's election, at a base rate or the Eurodollar rate (5.36% to 5.38% as of December 31, 2006 and 4.06% to 4.50% as of December 31, 2005), as defined, plus a margin.
-The margin prior to the amendment of the facility in April 2006 for Eurodollar loans was up to 3.00% for the Term A facility and revolving credit facility, and up to 3.25% for the Term B facility.
+The margin prior to the amendment of the facility in April 2006 for Eurodollar loans was up to 3.00% for the Term A facility and revolving credit facility, and up to 3.25% for the Term B facility, and for base rate loans of up to 2.00% for the Term A facility and revolving credit facility, and up to 2.25% for the Term B facility.
 The margin on Eurodollar rate term loans after the amendment of the credit facilities in April 2006 is 2.625% and on base rate term loans is 1.625%.
-The margin or revolving credit facility Eurodollar rate loans is 3.00% and 2.00% on base rate loans.
+The margin on revolving credit facility Eurodollar rate loans is 3.00% and 2.00% on base rate loans.
 A quarterly commitment fee of up to .75% is payable on the average daily unborrowed balance of the revolving credit facility and, until converted into term loans, the R/T facility.